Pakillo/template/README.md

 Write documentation for these data following the template in `R/dataset.R`.
 See http://r-pkgs.had.co.nz/data.html#documenting-data.

 6. If you write custom functions for the analyses, place them in `R` folder.
-Document all your functions with `roxygen` (see http://r-pkgs.had.co.nz/man.html).
+Document all your functions with `Roxygen` (see http://r-pkgs.had.co.nz/man.html).
 Write tests for your functions (see http://r-pkgs.had.co.nz/tests.html) and place them in `tests` folder.
 If your analysis uses functions from other CRAN packages, remember to include them in `Imports` in the `DESCRIPTION` file.